 Differences Reasons for the differences 1.
-IFRS 1 Paras 3(a) and 4 HKFRS 1 Paras 3(a) and 4 IFRS 1 contains references to "national" requirements whereas HKFRS 1 uses references to "other accounting" requirements.
-IFRS 1 is an international statement whereas HKFRS 1 is a national statement.
+IFRS 1 Paras 3(a) and 4 HKFRS 1 Paras 3(a) and 4 IFRS 1 is an international statement whereas HKFRS 1 is a national statement.

-Appendix HG Amendments resulting from other HKFRSs
+Appendix G Amendments resulting from other HKFRSs

 The following sets out amendments required for this Standard resulting from other newly issued HKFRSs that are not yet effective.
-Once effective, the amendments set out below will be incorporated into the text of this Standard and this appendix will be deleted.
+Once effective, the amendments set out below will be incorporated into the text of this Standards and this appendix will be deleted.